 This species is unmistakable due to the combination of a the white inferior reniform spot on a dark brown ground.

 This species is widely distributed throughout much of western North America in dry woodlands and prairie habitats.
 In the Pacific Northwest, it is relatively common in juniper woodlands at middle elevations east of the Cascades, but is usually rare and sporadic on open sagebrush steppe at low elevations.
 It is associated with sand at most locations where it is found in the Columbia Basin and southeastern Oregon, but flies over pumice on Mt.
 Shasta in the Cascade Mountains of California.

-Sideridis u-scripta is found in the central Columbia Basin near Potholes Reservoir.
-In Oregon, it occurs in the south-east in the Northern Basin and Range biome as well as in the Blue Mountains and along the east slope of the Cascade Range.
-It appears to be extremely local, and is likely tied to sand substrate or a particular foodplant.
+Sideridis u-scripta has a limited distribution toward the northern part of its range where it only occurs in the central Columbia Basin near Potholes Reservoir, Grant County in Washington, and at Cawston in the southern Okanagan region in British Columbia.
+It is more widespread in Oregon, where it has been found at several locations in the Northern Basin and Range ecoregion, in the Blue Mountains, and along the east slope of the Cascade Range.
+It is usually extremely local, probably because it is tied to sand or other well-drained substrates or a particular foodplant.

 This species is found in western North America.
 The range extends from the southern Prairie Provinces of central Canada to Colorado, southern Arizona, and the Sierra Nevada and northern Cascade Mountains of California.

 No information is presently available regarding larval foodplants of this species.